Kronborg: Frederick II's Kronborg

 The castle itself was rebuilt from 1574 to 1585, with the separated buildings of Krogen being extended to three coherent wings.
 The north wing was equipped with chambers for the king, queen and her ladies-in-waiting as well as for the chancellery.
 In the south wing, the medieval building in the southeast corner was refitted as a modern chapel with the vaulted windows facing the chapel being retained.
 Frederick was a keen patron of theatre and players performed at the castle when he held court there in 1579.

 Initially, the castle was reconstructed only to a height of two storeys.
 In 1578, however, the Flemish architect Anthonis van Obbergen was engaged as new master builder and work was undertaken to make Kronborg even larger and more magnificent.
 The sculptural work was coordinated by Gert van Groningen.
 As a sign of the new ambitions, the south wing was heightened by one storey and a new, gigantic ball room placed over the chapel.
 Soon after the west and north wings were also heightened by one storey.
 Finally, the east wing was also heightened with a passageway, The Queen's Gallery, allowing the Queen comfortable passage from her chambers in the north wing to the ball room in the south wing.
 The exterior walls were clad with sandstone from Scania, and the new castle was given a roof with copper sheeting.

 James VI of Scotland stayed in the castle in 1590 after his marriage to Anne of Denmark.
 James gave 2,000 Danish dalers in gold coins to the officers and servants in the castle as a reward.

 Fire of 1629

 Arrival of a Dutch three-master at Kronborg Castle, by Hendrick Cornelisz Vroom.

-In 1629, a moment's carelessness by two workmen caused much of the castle to go up in flames in the night between the 24 and 25 September.
+In 1629, a moment's carelessness by two workmen caused much of the castle to go up in flames on the night of 24-25 September.
 Only the chapel was spared by the strength of its arches.
 King Christian IV put great efforts into restoring the castle.
 Already in 1631, the work was underway, led by the architect Hans van Steenwinckel the Younger.
 By 1639, the exterior — which in keeping with the king's wish was reconstructed without major changes — was once again magnificent, but the interior never fully regained its former glory.
 Furthermore, certain modernizations were made, and portals, chimneypieces, ceiling paintings and other decorations were renewed in Baroque style.